 On December 15, 2015, the Company's Board of Directors (the "Board") approved the Company's 2015 Equity Incentive Plan (the "2015 Plan"), pursuant to which 1,500,000 shares of Common Stock were reserved for issuance thereunder.
 In addition, shares that are subject to outstanding grants under the Company's 2010 Equity Incentive Plan and 2013 Equity Incentive Plan but that ordinarily would have been restored to such plans reserve due to award forfeitures and terminations will roll into and become available for awards under the 2015 Plan.
 The 2015 Plan provides for awards, including incentive stock options, non-qualified options, restricted common stock, and stock appreciation rights.
 The 2015 Plan was approved by the Company's stockholders at the 2016 Annual Meeting of Stockholders that was held on September 14, 2016.
-As of June 30, 2017, there were approximately 942,000 shares available for future grants under the 2015 Plan.
-As of June 30, 2017, there were no shares available for future grants under the 2010 and 2013 Equity Incentive Plans.
+As of September 30, 2017, there were approximately 941,000 shares available for future grants under the 2015 Plan.
+As of September 30, 2017, there were no shares available for future grants under the 2010 and 2013 Equity Incentive Plans.
+In May 2017, the Company filed an application with the California Department of Business Oversight ("DBO"), seeking qualification of securities issued under its 2010 and 2015 Equity Incentive Plans under California securities laws.
+On November 1, 2017, the DBO approved the Company's qualification application, which qualification will continue to be effective until November 1, 2018.